pankaj-pp/dd-sdk-reactnative/CONTRIBUTING.md

 ```
 **NOTE:** You do **NOT** need to add `dd-sdk-reactnative` here manually, `pod install` should find and install it automatically

-Now you can go back to your `App.js/tsx` and use `dd-sdk-reactnative` from there
+Now you can go back to your `App.js/tsx` and use `@datadog/react-native-sdk` from there
 Example code:
 ```
-import { DdSdkReactNative, DdSdkReactNativeConfiguration } from 'dd-sdk-reactnative';
+import { DdSdkReactNative, DdSdkReactNativeConfiguration } from '@datadog/react-native-sdk';

 const App: () => React$Node = () => {
   const config = new DdSdkReactNativeConfiguration(